garden-io/garden/docs/reference/module-types/kubernetes.md

 ### `dependencies`

-List of names of services that should be deployed before this chart.
+The names of any services that this service depends on at runtime, and the names of any tasks that should be executed before this service is deployed.

 | Type            | Required | Default |
 | --------------- | -------- | ------- |